-Chineses deeply changed their eating habits over the last 20 years, and food in China has know many ctransformations.
-The experience of great famines during the communist era, made them pay attention carefully to what they eat.
+Over the last 20 years, Chinese citizens have deeply changed their eating habits, and food in China has undergone many transformations.
+The experience of great famines during the communist era, made them pay attention to what they eat.

-Privatization of agriculture resulted in a skyrocking of fields’ productivity and since 1990 Chinese consumers are no longer starved with an average of over 3000 kcal per day and per capita.
+Privatization of agriculture resulted in a skyrocketing of field productivity and since the 1990’s Chinese consumers are no longer starved with an average of over 3000 kcal per day and per capita.
 Free trade allowed China to recover its 3500 years old culinary tradition.

-- The second one will be : are acustomed yet to Chinese food ?
+- The second one will be : “Are you accustomed yet to chinese food ?”

-- The third one is : do you know how to cook Chinese’s food ?
-(Be careful never to say yes, otherwise will have to invite them)
+- The third one is : “Do you know how to cook chinese food ?
+(Be careful never to say yes, otherwise you will have to invite them!)

 Restaurants in China

-As already explained in my previous article about restauration in China, Chinese like to go to the restaurant quite often with colleagues, childhood friends, family, and business partners.
-Restaurants are affordable and you can eat there every day.
-Chinese also like to eat at the home but if it’s good food.
-Chinese have a wise saying in order to say that the food at home is always tastier than in the restaurant.
-This is not necessarily wrong, nor bragging as the food they can buy by themselves should be better than the one used in most of restaurants.
+As already explained in a previous article about restoration in China, Chinese people like to go to restaurants quite often with colleagues, childhood friends, family, and business partners.
+Restaurants in China are affordable and you can eat there every day.
+Chinese citizens like to say that the food at home is always tastier than in the restaurant (if it’s well made).
+This is not necessarily wrong, nor bragging as the food they can buy by themselves should be better than the one used in most restaurants.

 Chinese like to do shopping at the market or supermarket because the quality is better.
 Mostly fresh foods.
 Thus, it is impressive to see that even at 6 am you can see seniors doing their shopping there just in order to benefit from the best products.

 Chinese have confidence in foreign supermarkets such as Carrefour for the quality and also the fact that the Cold Chain is never broken.
-They are quite curious about foreign food but rather chauvinistic so according to them foreign food will never compare with the chinese one.
+They are quite curious about foreign food but rather chauvinistic so according to the foreign food will never compare with the Chinese one.

 No doubt that the fastest growing exotic food is the so-called “American junk food”.
-For instance, Mac Donald and KFC which are very well established in China and attracting more and more young people.
+For instance, Mac Donald and KFC are very well established in China and attract more and more young people.

-The person invit (and pay), choses the dishes, which means that the dishes are not individuals, but for all the guests.
-One have to picks in all the dishes, without embarrassment.
-Having cooked a something sophisticated is a sign of politeness.
+The person invites (and pay), chooses the dishes, which means that the dishes are not individuals, but for all the guests.
+One has to pick in all the dishes, without embarrassment.
+Having cooked something sophisticated is a sign of politeness.
 At first, the Chinese will always insist to pay and will get angry if you want to share or pay for them.
-The right attitude is to invite them for another time later to keep a good relationship good guanxi .
+The right attitude is to invite them for another time later to keep a good relationship with good guanxi

 One surprising thing you should do is to force your guests to taste, eat, or drink.
 It is always very friendly to fill the glass of your host.
-For example as far as a Gan bei is finished, the glass should be filled in 3 seconds.
-And in China, we also use toast and drink ing “bottoms up” is a way to show virility.
-Before drinking, you must tapper glass against the table if others are too far.
-Usually after 10 Gan bei, there is a warm atmosphere, and you can make fun of Chinese becoming redish. more details alcohols China
+For example, as far as a Ganbei is finished, the glass should be filled in 3 seconds.
+And in China, we also use toast and drink ing “bottoms up” as a way to show virility.
+Before drinking, you must tapper the glass against the table if others are too far.
+Usually, after 10 Ganbei, there is a warm atmosphere, and you can make fun of the Chinese becoming reddish. more details alcohols China

-Historically, famines was a great threat but today it is rather obesity.
+Historically, famines were a great threat but today it is rather an obesity.
 McDonald’s and Coca are accused, but also the candies’ market that is skyrocketing.